oasis-tcs/openc2-usecases/Cybercom-Plugfest/Plugfest-Outcomes.md

 * Demonstrated?
 * Interworked?

 ## Project: Blinky Light Board (NSA OpenC2 Team)

-*Description:* this project ...
+*Description:* This project demonstrates the ability to send OpenC2 commands from an Orchestrator to an OpenC2 Actuator using a Raspberry Pi device to perform a flashing of lights on a hardware board with WS-2811 LED Flashing Lights.

 *State:*
-* At plugfest / described
+* Presented at plugfest:  Please see two architecture documents with titles "Remote Activation of Flashing Lights1" and "Remote Activation of Flashing Lights2"
-* Initial / Final State
+* Initial State: No lights flashing / Final State:  Sequences of lights flashing
-* Releaseability: open source vs. proprietary
+* Releaseability: open source
 * Demonstrated?
+Yes
 * Interworked?
+Yes

 # Scenarios